mtlynch/mtlynch.io/content/notes/nix-import-from-url/index.md

 }
 ```

-The `url` is the public URL of my Github repo, and `rev` is the Git commit hash of the version of the file I want to import.
+The `url` is the public URL of my GitHub repo, and `rev` is the Git commit hash of the version of the file I want to import.

-After I make those changes to `configuration.nix`, I can re-run `sudo nixos-rebuild switch`, and Nix imports my `shell.nix` file from my Github repo.
+After I make those changes to `configuration.nix`, I can re-run `sudo nixos-rebuild switch`, and Nix imports my `shell.nix` file from my GitHub repo.

 ## More advanced shell configuration